 Contributions.
-Our key contributions are as follows:
+Our key contributions are as follows.

-- We formulate the problem of progressive data series similarity search, and provide definitions specific to the context of data series. - We investigate statistical methods, based on regression (linear, quantile, and logistic) and multivariate kernel density estimation, for supporting progressive similarity search based on a small number of training queries (e.g., 50 or 100).
-We show how to apply them to derive estimates for the NN distance (distance error), the time to find the NN, and the probability that the progressive NN answer is correct. - We further develop stopping criteria that can be used to stop the search long before the normal query execution ends.
-These criteria make use of distance error estimates, probabilities of exact answers, and time bounds for exact answers. - We perform an extensive experimental evaluation with both synthetic and real datasets.
-The results demonstrate that our solutions dominate the previous approaches, provide accurate probabilistic bounds, and lead to significant time improvements with well-behaved guarantees for errors.
-Source code and datasets are in [1].
+- We formulate the problem of progressive data series similarity search, and provide definitions specific to the context of data series. - We investigate statistical methods, based on regression (linear, quantile, and logistic) and multivariate kernel density estimation, for supporting progressive similarity search based on a small number (50 - 200) of training queries.
+We show how to apply them to derive estimates for the k-NN distance (distance error), the time to find the k-NN, and the probability that the progressive k-NN answer is correct. - We further develop stopping criteria that can be used to stop the search long before the normal query execution ends.
+These criteria make use of distance error estimates, probabilities of exact answers, and time bounds for exact answers.
+We show how our criteria can be applied with the two most popular data series distance measures, namely, Euclidean and Dynamic Time Warping (DTW). - Moreover, we describe how our approach extends to data series k-NN classification.
+In particular, we derive probabilistic guarantees and develop stopping criteria for the exact class of a progressive k-NN classification. - We perform an extensive experimental evaluation with several and diverse synthetic and real datasets.
+The results demonstrate that our solutions dominate the previous approaches, provide accurate probabilistic bounds, and lead to significant time improvements with wellbehaved guarantees for errors.
+Source code and datasets are publicly available [1].